-For certain brand name prescriptions to be eligible for reimbursement, prescribers must certify that the brand name drug is required by writing directly on the face of the prescription "Brand Necessary" or "Brand Medically Necessary" in their own handwriting in addition to the "DAW", unless the brand drug is on the Brand Less Than Generic Program.
+For certain brand name prescriptions not in the Brand Less Than Generic Program, to be eligible for reimbursement, prescribers must certify that the brand name drug is required by:

+- writing directly on the face of the prescription "Brand Necessary" or "Brand Medically Necessary" in their own handwriting in addition to the "DAW", or - in the case of electronic prescriptions, the prescriber must insert an electronic direction to clarify "Brand Medically Necessary" or "Brand Necessary".

-- For handwritten orders, a rubber stamp or other mechanical signature device may not be used. - In the case of electronic prescriptions, the prescriber MUST insert an electronic direction as stated above.
+For handwritten orders, a rubber stamp or other mechanical signature device may not be used.